neocogent/sqlchain/README.md

 #### TODO

-- open server for demo purposes as public api
+- open server for demo purposes as public api - comming soon.
 - more testing on Electrum server operation
 - look further into pruning spent trxs (most of blob.dat) for a wallet api with even lower storage needs